Warzone2100/warzone2100/doc/Behavior.md

 When VTOL in FIRESUPPORT mode, attached to VTOL Strike Tower, version 4.2.7:
 * VTOL DORDER_FIRESUPPORT LAG, gets damaged > threshold:
    - does not get detached.
-   - when there is NO rearm pads, receives RTB order, even if repair stations are available. when reaches QG, lands on the ground with DORDER_NONE, DACTION_NONE
+   - when there are NO rearm pads, receives RTB order, even if repair stations are available. when reaches QG, lands on the ground with DORDER_NONE, DACTION_NONE
    - when there are rearm pads, but VTOL is full ammo,